 Number 5: The Plunk that Shook the World (Final Fantasy III)

 So there I was, doing the inaugural solo Marathon with the at-the-time DS-only 3D release of Final Fantasy III.
 I clear the first dungeons, reunite with Princess Sara, and finally it was time to destroy the evil Djinn I’d trapped in a ring by throwing the ring in the magic fountain.
 Princess Sara revved up, gave the ring a heave, it hit the water with a “plunk” and…………

 …and the camera just stares, waiting for something to happen…

 …ahhh, silence.
 The sound of failure.

 It was probably the first time in the entire Marathon, Trauma Center and Mega Man included, that I was actually rolling-in-the-aisles laughing.
 Kyle and I often make each other laugh during the games.
-Sadly, memories of Mega Man and Trauma Center have faded with time (perhaps thanks to a lack of Journals?) but the Plunk that Shook the World has lived on for me despite first being seen in my aborted solo run of the game.
+Sadly, memories of Mega Man and Trauma Center have faded with time (perhaps thanks to a lack of Journals?) but the Plunk That Shook the World has lived on for me despite first being seen in my aborted solo run of the game.
 Kyle naturally wasn’t there for the solo run, and I don’t think he found it quite as funny as me, but to me the silence that “killed” the Djinn is a classic.
-That it replaced the magical light effects from the Famicom FFIII make it all the better.
+That this “batch of nothing” replaced actual magical light effects from the Famicom FFIII make it all the better.
 Thank you, empty blessing.

 Number 4: The Fall from Grace (Final Fantasy Legend II)